ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 ...
 ```

 During the plugin configuration we remember that we configure the subnet pod our pods to be 10.240.1.0/24.
+So, the container received its IP from the range specified, in my case it was 10.240.1.1.

-Now, we can curl our container.
+So, lets try to curl our container.
 ```bash
 {
 PID=$(crictl pods --label app=static-nginx-2 -q)